“Joe Walsh insisted that I buy it, and he was right”: Jimmy Page on his "Number 1” 1959 Gibson Les Paul

 In this vintage video, Page talks about his Number 1 and some of its unique aspects, such as the sealed Grover tuners and the push-pull knob that splits the bridge humbucker and lets him achieve a tone similar to that of Peter Green’s fabled Les Paul.

-According to the video title, the clip was shot when Gibson visited Page, presumably to create a reproduction of the model.
+The clip was shot in 2003 when Gibson visited Page, presumably to create a reproduction of the model.
 In 2004, Gibson copied Page’s Number 1 for the company’s second run of Page signature models, with aging by luthier Tom Murphy.
-This run was limited to 25 copies signed by Page and a total of 150 copies with the Murphy aged finish.
-Have a look.
+This run was limited to 25 copies signed by Page and a total of 150 copies with the Murphy-aged finish.